eveshi/calender-reminder/README.md

 **This web-app is mainly designed for mobile users, although it is use responsive styling in some part, but still not very good looking in desktop computer.

-#### Further More
+#### To Do

-To the limited time, styling and testing are still have some work to improve.
+To the limited time, there are some things to improve.

+1. Test.
+Unit test and integration test will be compeleted if have enough time.
+2. Animation.
+More Css animation will be used.